experimentAccount2/slpkg/README.rst

 to builds packages.
 Also uses the Slackware linux instructions for installation, upgrading or removing packages.

+Slpkg must work with any Slackware based distribution such Salix and Slackel or Slax etc.

 What makes slpkg to distinguish it from other tools; The user friendliness is its primary target as well as easy to understand and use, also use color to highlight packages and display warning messages, etc.